Skip to content

 Call the endpoint

-With the server/main.go and client/main.go implementations shown above, run the server and call the PutPet endpoint from the client.
+With the provided server/main.go and the client/main.go implementation shown above, run the server and call the PutPet endpoint from the client.

 First, run the server: